 Education plays an important role in the skill transferability factors, where you can gain a maximum of 100 CRS points.
 A certain skill level gained through higher education can also increase your chances of being eligible for a Provincial Nominee Program.

 Talking about education, an I get it in Canada?

 Totally!
 And it may open more immigration paths for you.

 Your educational credentials and level of study can also make you eligible for another one of Canada’s immigration program, the Student Permit.
 By applying for a study permit, you have the opportunity of getting an education and work experience in Canada and eventually becoming eligible for permanent residency through various other pathways.

 Step 5: Focus on Work Experience

 Bring together all you work experience, skills and consider gaining some more!
 You may improve your CRS score by getting more experience in your country or in Canada.

 One of the most straightforward and simple ways of increasing your CRS score is to continue working in your field of interest, as more work experience means more CRS points which translates to a stronger resume to attract Canadian employers.

 Both full time and part-time work experience count, as it goes in the skills transferability factors.
-This is even more beneficial for those who are working within the country on temporary visas or work permits, as more points can be gathered from a Canadian work experience.

 Completing at least two or three years of extra skilled work experience outside of Canada can get you an additional 100 points.
 This can be in combination with other skills transferability factors such as Canadian work experience and/or language ability.